 Up to the closing date of 31 October 2023, you may change your preferences in the parent portal if you have not received an email to say Kirklees local authority has downloaded your application.

 If you have received an email to say the local authority has downloaded your application you can only change your school preferences by sending your changes in an email to: firstname.lastname@example.org.

-After the closing date you cannot change your preferences without a genuine reason for doing so, such as a significant change of address, in which we will require proof of a change of circumstances.
+After the closing date you cannot change your preferences without a genuine reason for doing so, such as a significant change of address.
+We will require proof of a change of circumstances.
 Learning that your child is suitable or not suitable for a selective school will not be considered reason to allow you to change your preference.